tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 A collection of styles and components shared within a team or organization.
 Library establishes consistency and keeps elements up to date.

+Each library is linked to a file.
+Library can use styles and components from another library.
+You can kee